TaxiKab119/odin_recipes/README.md

-# odin_recipes

 This my first project completing the Odin Project Foundations course.

-# Brief Intro of the current project
+# Brief Intro of the Current Project

 This project is a recipe site that includes 3 recipes that I would like to bake in December.
 I have chosen austrian desserts which are inspired by my wonderful austrian girlfriend.